Undergraduate

 Week Contents Learning Methods

-1. Week INTRODUCTION lecture and class discussions
+1. Week Introduction lecture and class discussions

-7. Week Role of Third Parties and Greek-Turkish Relations lecture and class discussions
+7. Week Cyprus and 6-7 September lecture and class discussions

-15. Week Final Exam Final Exam
+15. Week

 16. Week